Saskatchewan Highway 363

-Highway 363 is a provincial highway in the Canadian province of Saskatchewan.
+Highway 363 is a provincial highway in Saskatchewan, Canada.
 It runs from Highway 4 to Highway 2 in Moose Jaw.
 At about 200 km long, it is the longest of the 300-series highways in the province.

 Highway 363 passes near the communities of Rosenhof, Neidpath, Hallonquist, Hodgeville, Kelstern, Shamrock, Trewdale, Coderre, Courval, Old Wives, Abound, and Valley Ridge.
 Access to Shamrock Regional Park is also from the highway.